Askinkaty/errant/README.md

 #
 ```

-To start using RuERRANT load Russian, all other steps are the same.
+To start using RuERRANT, load Russian.
+All other steps are the same.

 ```
 import errant